-See ncIMPACT Thursdays, at 8 PM, premiering February 7, on UNC-TV
+Tune in Thursdays, at 8 PM, on UNC-TV

 ncIMPACT examines issues around our state including education, jobs, healthcare, and others.
-Host Anita Brown-Graham, from the UNC School of Government, goes into the communities that are tackling these problems head on.
+Host Anita Brown-Graham and her team from the UNC School of Government bring the listening, learning and leading that create conversations, going into the communities that are tackling these problems head on.
 Talking to the people on the ground, Brown-Graham identifies ways in which they are positively affecting others and making changes, while examining if these innovative solutions can be applied in other communities across the state.

 UNC-TV Public Media North Carolina is partnering with the UNC School of Government, with sponsorship by Civic Federal Credit Union, for this compelling series.

 Thursday, June 4, at 8 PM, on UNC-TV

 In addition to keeping children physically safe during the COVID-19 pandemic, experts say it is also important to care for their emotional health. ncIMPACT dives into how to support children and parents during this crisis.

 Explore how to support children and parents during the COVID-19 crisis.

 ncIMPACT is the catalyst for worthwhile conversations, as it dives deep into the issues that matter most in our communities.
 But it doesn't stop there, because good conversation ultimately leads to undeniable action.